 What do I do once I complete a class in another state?

 If the individual is licensed with Mississippi and received the 1st offense DUI in Mississippi, he/she must attend MASEP.
-If the individual is licensed with Mississippi and received the DUI in another state, he/she must send a copy of his/her program completion certificate to MASEP.
+If the individual is licensed with Mississippi and received the DUI in another state, he/she must contact the MASEP office at 662-325-3423 and REQUEST APPROVAL to take an out of state class.
+There will be an out of State Processing Fee if you take a class in a different state.
+After completion of the class he/she must send a copy of his/her program completion certificate to MASEP.
 The Operations Coordinator will determine if the program attended is a comparable program to MASEP and will approve the out of state program in place of MASEP if it is.
 We strongly suggest that you also send a copy of your completion certificate to the court that handled your case.

 What must I do if I am licensed with another state and I am ordered to MASEP?

 The individual must contact the licensing agency in the state he/she is licensed with and verify what is needed in order to reinstate his/her license.